The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 3).
 Guess the riddles and solve the crossword puzzle (slides 19-21)

-2. The squadron sat on a large colored carpet, then opens, then closes the painted wings (butterflies).
+2. The squadron sat down on a large colored carpet, then opened and then closed its painted wings (butterflies).

-3. I have stilts - swamps are not terrible, if I find frogs - that's my concern (heron).
+3. I have stilts - the swamps are not scary, will I find frogs - that’s my concern (heron).

-4. There are workers in the river: not joiners, not carpenters, but they will build a dam - at least paint a picture (beavers).
+4. There are workers in the river: not joiners, not carpenters, but they will build a dam - even paint a picture (beavers).

-5. Leaves fall from aspens, a sharp wedge rushes in the sky (cranes).
+5. Leaves are falling from the aspen trees, a sharp wedge is rushing in the sky (cranes).

-6. On a pole there is a cheerful house, with a round small window so that the children fall asleep, the house shakes the wind, the father sings on the porch - he is both a pilot and a singer (starling).
+6. There is a cheerful house on a pole, with a small round window so that the children can fall asleep, the house is swaying by the wind, the father is singing on the porch - he is both a pilot and a singer (starling).

-7. You hurt your leg on a campaign, fatigue does not allow you to go, bend down: a soldier by the road is ready to help you along the way (plantain)
+7. You injured your leg while hiking, fatigue doesn’t let you walk, bend over: a soldier by the road is ready to help you on your way (plantain)

-9. With a white fluffy ball, I show off in a clean field.
-A light breeze blew - and the stalk remained (dandelion).
+9. I show off as a white fluffy ball in a clean field.
+A light breeze blew and a stem remained (dandelion).

-10. This dog's brother is gray, and the robber is the very first (wolf).
+10. This dog’s brother is gray, and the robber is the first (wolf).

 V. Summary.
 Reflection